ARMmbed/mbed-os-example-sockets/README.md

 ### Documentation ###

-More information on the network-socket API can be found in the [mbed handbook](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/network_sockets/).
+More information on the network-socket API can be found in the [API documentation](https://os.mbed.com/docs/latest/reference/network-socket.html).

 ## Troubleshooting